Table of Contents

 Install my dotfiles.

-git clone git@github.com:nhoffman/dotfiles.git
+cd ~ git clone git@github.com:nhoffman/dotfiles.git dotfiles/mac/bin/install_dotfiles.zsh

 python

-if [[ -d "$HOME/.pyenv" ]]; then
+if [[ -d "$HOME/.local/share/uv" ]]; then

-export PYENV_ROOT="$HOME/.pyenv"
+export UV_VENV_HOME="$HOME/.local/share/uv/venv"

-export PATH="$PYENV_ROOT/bin:$PATH"
+export UV_PYTHON_PREFERENCE=only-managed

 fi